-A big thank you to Caffeine Blog Tours for allowing me to take part in this blog tour, and to Kathy Kimbray for sending me a free copy of the novel.
+A huge thank you to CW @ The Quiet Pond and Ashia Monet for sending me a free e-ARC of this novel, and allowing me to take part in this blog tour.
 This did not affect my opinion of this book and the content of my review in any way.

 About the Author

 Ashia Monet is a speculative fiction author whose work almost always includes found families, diverse ensemble casts, the power of friendship, and equal parts humor and drama.
 Some of her favorite things are The Adventure Zone, Ariana Grande, and the color pink.
 You can follow her on Twitter @ashiamonet and Instagram @ashiawrites.

 Follow along the blog tour and read more about The Black Veins from everyone participating 💗

 CW @ The Quiet Pond (Introduction + Review)

 Sage @ sageshelves (Review + Discussion Post [Benefits of No Romantic Arc])

 Lili @ Utopia State of Mind (Review + Hand Lettering)

 Noémie @ Tempest of Books (Review only)